tanvir-ishraq/tanvir-ishraq/README.md

 - 🔭 I’m currently working on **bots with Rasa Framework and web development in python**

-- 🌱 I’m currently learning **web application development besides machine learning**
+- 🌱 I’m currently learning **more web application development besides machine learning**

 - 💬 You can ask me about **Rasa any day and also frontend**